Hook & Line

 - Unmarked or unattended trotlines will be confiscated by DNR.
 It is unlawful to use any sport trotline within one-half mile below any lock or dam.

-- Only catfish and nongame fish (year-round) and American and Hickory shad during shad season may be taken with trotlines and jugs.
+- Only catfish and nongame fish (year-round) and American and Hickory shad during shad season may be taken with trotlines.

-- Trotlines and jugs are not permitted on Lake Tobesofkee or any State Park Lake.
+- Trotlines are not permitted on Lake Tobesofkee or any State Park Lake.

 - Use of 51 or more hooks is considered Commercial Fishing (see Commercial Fishing & Sale of Fish).